 Step 8: Personal Content Cleaning and Restoration

 Don’t forget about personal items—photos, books, electronics, and clothing.
-Specialized cleaning techniques like dry cleaning, ultrasonic cleaning, and electronic restoration can save many items you thought were lost.
+Specialized cleaning techniques like dry cleaning, ultrasonic cleaning, and electronic restoration can save many items you thought were lost—one of the key steps you need to know during fire damage recovery.

 Creating an inventory of salvaged items is a helpful way to keep track and support your insurance claims.
 Restoring personal belongings is often one of the most emotional yet rewarding parts of the process.